Search

 Only influenza A viruses cause flu in birds.
 Influenza A viruses have been found in wild and domestic birds from around the world.
 The majority of viruses have been found in waterfowl (e.g., ducks, geese, gulls, and terns) and domestic birds (e.g., chickens, turkeys, ducks, geese, pheasants and quail).
 There are many distinct varieties of avian influenza A viruses but most do not cause any disease symptoms.

-Influenza A viruses can also infect people, pigs, hogs, dogs, horses, seals, whales, otters, skunks, coyotes, bears, foxes, and mink.
+Influenza A viruses can also infect people, pigs, hogs, dogs, horses, seals, whales, otters, skunks, coyotes, bears, foxes, cattle and mink.
 New influenza A viruses may cause epidemics and pandemics.

 Influenza B viruses are usually only found in humans.
-Influenza type B viruses can cause human epidemics but they have not caused pandemics.
+Influenza type B viruses can cause human epidemics, but they have not caused pandemics.

 Influenza C viruses cause mild symptoms in humans and do not cause epidemics or pandemics.
 Influenza C viruses have also been found in pigs and dogs.